Option 1. Create a new workflow

 Snapshot is a numerical value assigned to the WDL similar to a versioning system.
 From

-You can select a configuration if one already exists or use a blank configuration:
+1.7.
+The configuration lets you set inputs and save them to use again and again.
+You can select a configuration if one already exists or use a blank configuration.

-This is the Terra workspace you were working in and would like to export your Workflow to.
-You should be prompted to go to the destination workspace, which will redirect you back to your Terra Workflows tab where you should see your new workflow:
+1.8.
+Choose the destination workspace.
+This is the Terra workspace to which you want to export your Workflow.
+You'll be prompted to go to the destination workspace, which will redirect you back to your Terra Workflows tab, where you should see your new workflow.

-Use FISS to upload to the Methods Repository (step-by-step)
+Prefer scripting?
+Use FISS to upload to the Methods Repository

-You'll find instructions to do this in the readme of the FISS repo https://github.com/broadinstitute/fiss
+1. Install FISS.
+You'll find instructions to do this in the readme of the FISS repo https://github.com/broadinstitute/fiss.

-2. To see the command line format and optional variables
+2. To see the command line format and optional variables, run

-3. To put a WDL into a certain namespace with a method_name
+3. To put a WDL into a certain namespace with a method_name, run the following command:

 fissfc meth_new -m method_name -n method_namespace -d path/to/local/wdl/file [-s desc of method] [-doc optional documentation] [-c optional snapshot comment]